GusMuche/homebridge-zipabox-platform/README.md

 The plugin didn't use the [Zipato API Node.js Implementation](https://github.com/espenmjos/zipato) (no success after a few try) like the [homebridge-zipato](https://github.com/lrozema/homebridge-zipato) plugin.
 The actual plugin is an alternative with direct connection to [Zipato API](https://my.zipato.com/zipato-web/api/).

 I didn't work with javascript since a few years, so please be comprehensive.

+## Installation instructions

+I usually install the package through the [npm package](https://www.npmjs.com/package/homebridge-zipabox-platform) with the help of [homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x).<br>
+You can try another installation process but this is the simplest one.

+All the tests are done on homebridge installed on a docker with the [docker-homebridge image](https://github.com/oznu/docker-homebridge).

 ## Development route